Master Publishing Terms of Service

 5.6 Amendments; Waivers.
 No amendment or alteration of this agreement shall be valid unless made in writing and signed by a duly authorized representative of both parties.
 The waiver by either party of its rights regarding any breach of any provision(s) of this agreement shall not be taken or held to be a waiver of such rights with respect to any other or subsequent breach thereof.

 5.7 Entire Agreement.
-This agreement along with the Order Form signed by both parties constitute the entire agreement between the parties.
+This agreement constitutes the entire agreement between the parties.
 Other than as expressly stated otherwise in this agreement neither party shall be under any liability for any representations made prior to or during the operation of this agreement.

 5.8 Governing Law; Venue.
 This agreement shall be governed and construed in accordance with the laws of the State of California, and any legal action between the parties relating to this agreement must be brought and filed in San Francisco, California.